The above image shows our Tropical Crystal watch on the left.

 . . . it presents something as being worthy of unusual attention, unlike most of the experience of everyday life.

-Another example of the setting determining perceived value is when world famous violinist Joshua Bell went busking in the subway, playing a hugely expensive Stradivarius from 1713, and made only a small sum of money ($52.17 or £42.18), and almost half of that was from someone who recognized him.
+Another example of the setting determining perceived value is when world famous violinist Joshua Bell went busking (playing music in the street) in the subway, playing a hugely expensive Stradivarius from 1713, and made only a small sum of money ($52.17 or £42.18), and almost half of that was from someone who recognized him.
 Which brings up interesting concepts and questions about art, special focus, context, society, etc.

 Some art and some watches are obviously valuable to anyone seeing them, others are more discrete, with some paintings by old masters having hung on walls for generations with no-one knowing they were important.

-I recommend distinguishing special focus from unusualness, which have some components in common but some which distinguish the two.
-The way you can stare I wonder at great art for hours is significantly different from the notice something gets from just being different.
+I recommend distinguishing special focus from unusualness, which have some components in common but some factors which distinguish the two.
+The way you can stare in wonder at great art for hours is significantly different from the notice something gets from just being different.

 Like many aspects of art, what gets special focus is, inevitably, in part, personal.
-One of my favourite examples of a watch which, for me personally, gets special attention for its artistic merit, is the Mr. Jones Watches Sun and Moon:
+One of my favourite examples of a watch which, for me personally, gets special attention for its beauty, is the Mr. Jones Watches Sun and Moon:

-My Fractal Emergence watch, for me personally, attracts my own special interest in the same my favourite works of art do:
+My Fractal Emergence watch, for me personally, attracts my own special interest in the same way that my favourite works of art do, with fractals having long been a profound artistic obsession of mine:

 Art Is Unique

-A copy of art is not art, although a limited edition of art prints can be.
+A copy of art is not art, although a limited edition of art prints can be art.

-While fine art is usually a one-off, limited edition fine art prints are a fully accepted part of the art world, although they are usually limited for the practical reason that the printing surface degrades as it is used, which doesn’t apply to watches which can be made in limited editions for good reasons, or for less good reasons (I have a look at the reasons behind the love/hate relationship with limited edition watches, here).
+While fine art is usually a one-off, limited edition fine art prints are a fully accepted part of the art world, although they are usually limited for the practical reason that the printing surface degrades as it is used.
+This doesn’t apply to watches which can be made in limited editions for good reasons, or for less good reasons (I have a look at the causes of the love/hate relationship with limited edition watches, here).

-A few collaborations between artists and watchmakers produce one-off watches, such as the Bremont Ronnie Wood 1947 Rock On’ Hands Down where each dial is individually hand painted by the artist.
+A few collaborations between artists and watchmakers produce what can be seen as a series of one-off watches, such as the Bremont Ronnie Wood 1947 Rock On’ Hands Down where each dial is individually hand painted by the artist.

-UnconstrainedTime looks forward to collaborating with established creators, to produce one-off artworks which also tell the time, such as by using art jewellery techniques to create unique individual pieces that work in conjunction with the unique UnconstrainedTime time-display.
-Some of our collaborations will involve the artist working, by hand, on most of the watch (rather than just one component of it), and even our very minimal time-display can be used in significantly different ways as can be seen from my Tropical Crystal watch where the time is displayed via 12 crystals:
+UnconstrainedTime looks forward to collaborating with established creators to produce one-off artworks which tell the time, such as by using art jewellery techniques to create unique individual pieces that work in conjunction with the unique UnconstrainedTime time-display.
+Some of our collaborations will involve the artist working, by hand, on most of the watch (rather than just one component of it), and even our very simple time-display can be used in significantly different ways as can be seen from my Tropical Crystal watch where the time is displayed via a ring of 12 raw quartz crystals:

-There is a big danger from success as an artist.
+Success as an artist comes with a big challenge.
 I had a friend in university who created a very original piece of music which was much admired.
-He then spent a lot of time trying to create something similar to that, and didn’t again achieve the valuable fresh creativity he originally had.
+He then spent a lot of time trying to create something similar to that, and didn’t again achieve the fresh creativity he originally showed.

 While art is almost always part of a series of works, each one must always be approached as something new, with, as it’s called: “beginner’s mind”.
 The unique creativity inherent in how each individual artwork is approached and made is an essential part of what makes it successful as art.
 Each piece of art needs to be created as a new, unique action.
 The idea from Eastern spiritual perspectives, that action comes “from the void” is part of this concept, and relates specifically to the experience of the fine art process.

-While I was beginning my education as an artist, I was taking a life-drawing class.
+While I was beginning my education as an artist (at the very well-regarded Camden Art Centre, London), I was taking a life-drawing class.
 The teacher watched me create results that other students crowded around and admired, for a few weeks, then told me that if I continued trying to make what other people admired I wouldn’t progress much.
-He explained that the best way to improve my work was to be completely honest and authentic about what I was doing . . . if a line was not perfect, even slightly, I should erase it and improve it, while really looking at the subject I was drawing.
-Then I should not even glance at the results, I should put them away and just continue do more in this way, then after a while I might accidentally glance at my work and notice that my art had genuinely improved.
-This was challenging to do, to really let go of doing what others admired, but very worthwhile.
+He explained that the best way to improve my work was to be completely honest and authentic about the process of what I was doing . . . if a line was not perfect, even slightly, I should erase it and improve it, while really looking at the subject I was drawing.
+Then I should not even glance at the results, I should put them away and just continue to do more of this process, then after a while I might accidentally glance at my work and notice that my art had genuinely improved.
+This was challenging to do, to really let go of doing what others admired, but very worthwhile in its results.

 Art Is Creativity Relating To Conceptual Ideas Used As A Means To Communicate, Evoke Emotions And Present Challenge Perspectives And Concepts.